Blue is the new Green…

 Environment & Biodiversity

 Bluewater operates an active Biodiversity Management Strategy that recognises iconic, rare and protected species and habitats at the asset.
-The strategy revolves around a commitment to protect, preserve and ultimately enhance and expand 5 key habitats that contain 27 nationally rare and protected species of plants and animal located alongside 1 million trees and shrubs within the 155 hectare estate.
+The strategy revolves around a commitment to protect, preserve and ultimately enhance and expand 5 key habitats that contain 27 nationally rare and protected species of plants and animal located alongside 1 million trees and shrubs within the 155-hectare estate.
+Bluewater has worked over the last decade to protect and enhance its onsite biodiversity, implementing a Biodiversity Management Strategy to help support species surveys and management initiatives.

 Green Travel Plan